Judd515/warplet-traders/DEPLOYMENT_UPDATE_INSTRUCTIONS.md

 3. Share the updated frame URL

 This provides a stable solution while we can work on a more robust implementation for future updates.

+## Enhanced Solution with Profile Support (Option 2)
+We've created a new file that properly handles profile images while maintaining button functionality:

+### Using `api/simple-profile-frame.js`
+This new file combines:
+1. The reliable button handling from ultra-minimal
+2. Profile image loading and rendering capability
+3. All the latest styling with Verdana fonts and proper spacing
+4. Stable SVG generation with proper character escaping

+To deploy this solution:

+1. Push the `api/simple-profile-frame.js` file to your GitHub repository
+2. Deploy to Vercel
+3. Update your Warpcast frame URL to use `/api/simple-profile-frame`

+This is the most comprehensive solution as it:
+- Uses the Neynar API to properly load and display profile images
+- Has built-in caching to reduce API calls
+- Includes fallback profiles for common users
+- Handles the "Check Me" button to display the user's personal profile
+- Is completely self-contained, avoiding module import/export issues